wiu753/large-prime-finder/README.md

-# large-prime-finder
+# Large Prime Finder
-Implementation of the Soloway-Strassen algorithm and The Miller-Rabin algorithm
+Implementation of the Soloway-Strassen algorithm and The Miller-Rabin algorithm to find large prime numbers